oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-why-you-should-chinafy-your-app/rule.md

-Localizing for the market is not just translation​
+Localizing for the market is not just translation